 Sides:

-More Mexican Recipes to Try
+More Sheet Pan Recipes to Try

 Sheet Pan Steak Fajitas

-Prep Time 10 minutes
+Prep: 10 minutes

-Cook Time 25 minutes
+Cook: 25 minutes

-Total Time 35 minutes
+Total: 35 minutes

 Ingredients

-For Serving
+For Serving:

-• 8 small corn whole wheat or white flour tortillas
+• 8 small corn, whole wheat or white flour tortillas

 • Lime and cilantro

-• Avocado slices
+• Avocado slices or guacamole

 Instructions

-• Preheat oven to 475 degrees F and line 2 rimmed baking sheets (half sheets) with silicone baking mats or unbleached parchment paper.
+• Preheat oven to 475 degrees F and line 2 large baking sheets with unbleached parchment paper.
+Transfer steak and vegetables into 2 separate piles on one sheet pan.

-• Vegetables: drizzle with olive oil and season with taco seasoning, salt and pepper.
+• Vegetables: Drizzle with olive oil and season with taco seasoning, salt and pepper.

 • Bake for 20 minutes.
 To check for doneness, just taste a piece of steak.
+Then broil until golden brown, about 5 minutes.

 Notes

 • Store: Refrigerate leftovers in an airtight container for up to 3 days.
-To reheat, throw on a ceramic non-stick skillet and pan fry until warmed through.
+To reheat, throw on a non-stick skillet and pan fry until warmed through.
 It will give fajitas an extra char and refresh them.

 • Ovens vary: If you have convection oven by default, it will cook fajitas faster as well.